 No transition provisions have been included in the new Second Schedule.
 Transition provisions would provide guidance on the treatment of the tax written down balances that will be carried forward from previous years.

 Cost of acquisition of goodwill and amortisation of goodwill are not deductible as they are capital in nature.

 There is a specific provision allowing the deduction of certain start-up expenses, provided that the required conditions have been met.

-Bad debts are deductible in the year in which the debt has become irrecoverable in accordance with detailed rules under the Income Tax Act for making this determination.
+Bad debts are deductible in the year in which the debt has become irrecoverable in accordance with detailed rules under the ITA for making this determination.

 Donations to qualifying charities and for certain public works are deductible, subject to certain conditions.